 The point is, I choose chores that really are helpful, not a hindrance, to my way of life.

 For me, unloading the dishwasher is a major pain.
 I used to ask my kids to unload the dishwasher together every night, but that led to fights over who got the top or bottom rack and how the silverware would be split evenly.
 A few weeks ago I started a rotation where each kid does the entire thing one night and then gets a night off.
 There have been no complaints since.

 Think about where you need help, what skills your kids need to learn, and what you’d rather handle on your own.
 I tell my kids they need to spend at least 15 minutes a day doing something that takes care of their space, and 15 minutes a day doing something that takes care of family space.

 2. Schedule a time to talk about chores.

 There were moments in the past, especially when my kids were younger, when I reached my limit and snapped.
-“You’ve got to pick this stuff up!
+“Pick this stuff up!
 We can’t live like this!”
 It didn’t work.

 Don’t wait until the last straw to yell at your kids to pitch in.
 Instead, take that list of chores and schedule a time to talk.
 The best time to ask for help is when things are going well.
-Kids like to feel like they’re contributing and valued, and when you set expectations so that they can achieve those feelings, it’s a victory for you both.
+Kids like to feel like they’re contributing and valued, and when you set expectations so that they can achieve those feelings, it’s a victory.

 3. Tell them how, set a deadline, and walk away.